This post contains affiliate links.

 We belatedly tried to get a room at the airport hotels but they were all booked full or super expensive.
 I wish we had known about these airport capsules!
 Izzsleep has them in Terminal 1 and Terminal 2 and they provide everything you need.
 A small bed, a TV, charging ports, a locker, wifi, and a bathroom with a shower.

-You can pretend you’re on the International Space Station while also getting a good night’s rest on your layover or before that early morning flight.
+This is definitely one of the best places to stay in Mexico City on a short layover.
+You can pretend you’re on the International Space Station while also getting a good night’s rest before your next flight.
 What more could you want?!

 3. Quetzalcoatl`s Nest